latentai/leip-tutorials/examples/python_virtual.md

 ## Setting Up LEIP using a Python Virtual Environment

 These instructions will guide you through installing LEIP using a single docker container.
 In this environment, the [Compiler Framework](https://leipdocs.latentai.io/cf/latest/content/) (CF) will be launched as a server container.
 The [Application Framework](https://leipdocs.latentai.io/af/latest/content/) (AF) and a Juypter server are installed outside of a container in a Python virtual environment.
 A Python virtual environment will ensure that the dependencies required by AF are met and do not conflict with other Python packages you have installed on your system.
-We will sometimes refer to the CF container as a server container, because it contains a server API that enables calls to be made from outside of the container.
+We will sometimes refer to the CF container as a server container because it contains a server API that enables calls to be made from outside of the container.

 ## Required Credentials